SoftCircuits/HtmlMonkey/README.md

 ## Other Ways to Find Nodes

-`HtmlDocument.Find()` is overloaded to allow a predicate argument instead.
+`HtmlDocument.Find()` is overloaded to allow a predicate argument instead of a selector.

 ```cs
 // Returns all nodes that are the first node